TheArchitect2000/zkiot-riscv-qemu-executable/README_Program.md

 chmod +x verifierForMac
 ```
 ## A.3.
 Writing a C++ program
-Write a C++ program for the GCC Compiler and save it as `program.cpp` in the `zkiot` project folder.
+Write a C++ program for the GCC Compiler and save it as `program.cpp` in the `zkiot-riscv-qemu-executable` project folder.
 **A sample program, program.cpp, is provided in the zkiot repository for testing purposes.**

 ## A.4.
 Compile the C++ program